KILTprotocol/docs/docs/concepts/07_advanced_concepts/01_terms_and_quote.md

 These Terms are defined and agreed upon before the attestation is created.
 This part of the process requires interaction and communication between both parties.
-This communication can be done independently, e.g. in person, via messaging, on social media etc., or via the KILT software development kit (SDK).
+This communication can be done independently, e.g., in person, via messaging, on social media etc., or via the KILT software development kit (SDK).

 ## Sending Terms